KFearsoff/nix-drama-explained/README.md

 NDA requires two or more parties to enter into a legally binding contract.
 That suggests that DetSys and Anduril were heavily considering partnership, at the very least.
 Being potential partners with Anduril already constitutes a conflict of interest, and it is not addressed at all.

+Also, there are ways to answer the question about having a conflict of interest that don't breach NDA.
+You don't have to outright confirm or deny if you are working with Anduril - you can just say if you have conflict of interest or not.
+The fact that no one had done that, and the long history of Eelco dodging the question, suggests that the conflict of interest is definitely present.

 ## Response

 Links: [live](https://determinate.systems/posts/on-community-in-nix/), [Archive](https://archive.is/lndrH), [WaybackMachine](https://web.archive.org/web/20240000000000*/https://determinate.systems/posts/on-community-in-nix/)